zhangxiaohuang1111/zhangxiaohuang1111.github.io/_pages/miscellaneous.md

 If you are willing to teach me your hobbies, I would be happy to learn.

-BTW, my MBTI is ENTP and my sign is Scorpio.
+BTW, my MBTI is ENTP/ENTJ and my sign is Scorpio.